dmackinnon1/techdoc/tech_writer_role.md

 # Senior Technical Writer Role

-In addition to the production of high quality documentation, new documentation projects require planning, the establishment of processes for production, review, and publication, as well as ongoing capacity building.
-Consequently, the senior technical writer will:
+In addition to high quality documentation, new documentation projects require processes for production, review, and publication, as well as ongoing capacity building.
+Consequently, a senior technical writer will:

 **Create a documentation plan in collaboration with the development team.** Working with development team, the senior technical writer will establish an overall documentation plan that describes deliverables and timelines.
 The plan will describe priorities in terms of the functional areas to be documented, the types of documentation to be provided, and the intended audiences.